 - Other methods of getting rid of mites may not be as effective as the Apivar.
 Additionally, some alternative methods of mite control may cause losses due to interfering with the swarm’s brooding.

 - The strips of the Apivar cannot be used while honey supers are present.
-You have to remove them for the six weeks of application.
+You have to remove them within six weeks of application.

 The Mann lake DC-799 Apivar depends on bees to distribute it throughout the hive.
 Proper placement of the strips will make sure that the bees interact with them.
 With poor placement, the chemical will not get onto bees and thus will not be spread throughout the hive.

 After clearing mites from your hive using the Mann Lake DC-799 Apivar, you could consider taking some preventive measures against a repeat infestation.
-Different preventive practices are suitable for varying beehive designs and builds.
-These include the use of chemicals and design of the hive itself.
-Some hives like the Apimaye Beehive have built in mite control.
+Different preventive practices are suitable for varying beehive designs and build.
+These include the use of chemicals and the design of the hive itself.
+Some hives like the Apimaye Beehive have built-in mite control.

 Each method has varying degrees of efficiency and effectiveness.
 They also take varying time periods to be effective.
 The Apivar gives you excellent results in a short period of time.
 Within the first 3 weeks of use, you should start noticing fewer bees with mites.
 By the end of the 6 weeks of application, your whole beehive should be clear.

 The taste of individual beekeepers and the reason they keep bees also determine the preventive measures a beekeeper takes.
-Indeed, some beekeepers prefer a treatment free approach to issues such as mite control, but I say to that, to each their own.
-The Apivar works well as part of an integrated control routine, and it’s effectiveness cannot be denied.
+Indeed, some beekeepers prefer a treatment-free approach to issues such as mite control, but to each their own.
+The Apivar works well as part of an integrated control routine, and its effectiveness cannot be denied.

 Have you used the Mann Lake DC-799 Apivar in your beehives?
 Leave a comment below and let us know what you think of it.Check Price on Amazon Check Price on eBay